Waihonua

 No analysis available

-I looked for any mention of monthly parking fees, parking rental costs, or additional parking charges.
-The remarks repeatedly mention parking stalls as included or assigned, but they do not state any separate parking fee.
+I searched for monthly parking fees, parking rental charges, or any extra parking cost references and found none.
+The remarks discuss stalls and storage, but do not mention a parking fee.

 No analysis available